vgarciag/hassio-addons/README.md

-# Home Assistant Add-ons: Vic Garcia repository
+# Home Assistant Add-ons: Vic García repository

 Note: this repo was forked from: https://github.com/mrmichaelrb/hassio-addons